The Japanese Connection : Serving since 1985

 About Carbon Emissions & Carbon Capture

-Carbon capture and storage is a means of alleviating the effects of fossil fuel emissions on the planet’s atmosphere.
+Carbon capture and storage alleviates the effects of fossil fuel emissions on the planet’s atmosphere.
 A technique used in Japan and across the world, carbon capture is based on capturing carbon dioxide from, for example, fossil fuel power plants.
-Indeed, Japan is currently involved in research into a means of converting non-renewable brown coal into cleaner burning synthetic gas.
+Indeed, Japan is currently researching to convert non-renewable brown coal into cleaner-burning synthetic gas.
 Carbon capture and storage also refers to the scrubbing of CO2 from ambient air as a geoengineering technique, as well as biological techniques such as biochar burial, which use trees, plankton, etc. to capture CO2 from the air.

 Other useful related terms

-Our Japanese carbon emissions interpreting covers areas such as:
+Our Japanese carbon emissions-related interpreters cover areas such as:

 Carbon cutting measures